ergcode/ergonomic.detect_flex/README.md

 ABSTRACT
 -------------
 - In contrast to [Modernizr] - this code gives complete freedom.
 In addition, unlike Modernizr - this code accurately defines the support in outdated mobile browsers.
-In desktop browsers the problem is not big, as the market Chrome 20 and FF 22 to 27 is very small.
+In desktop browsers the problem is not big, as the number of browsers Chrome 20 and FF 22 to 27 is very small.
 - This code simply defines support.
 What to do next with the received data in a variable `_DD` you decide for yourself.
 For example you can upload a CSS file to support the old browser.
 Or you can add a selector in the class of the element how it's done in Modernizr.
 - 468 bytes to [detect_flex-2012_min.js], cross browser, independence from external JS libraries.
 - I'll be glad if you could help me with a quality English translation and tips on how to reduce this code.